lelehinna/Leslie-UnderGraduateProjet-Protein-Classifier/README.md

 - Number of estimators

 Gradient Boosting algorithm took so long to run that I have to terminate the program.
-The reason can be found here <href https://stats.stackexchange.com/questions/144897/gradientboostclassifiersklearn-takes-very-long-time-to-train>
+The reason can be found [here](https://stats.stackexchange.com/questions/144897/gradientboostclassifiersklearn-takes-very-long-time-to-train)

 #### XGBoost